FAB619/Protection-Mask--COVID-19/README.md

 # License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Licence Creative Commons" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />The design is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Licence Creative Commons Attribution - Pas d’Utilisation Commerciale 4.0 International</a>.

+We share these files under non-commerical licence.
+It would be great if you donated these shields to those in need for free.
+If you need to cover your production costs, we are ok with you selling the shields for production cost.

 # Note
 This documentation will be continuously improved as soon there are updates for doctors needs.